dsp-testing/dukes-open-source-repo/README.md

 # dukes-open-source-repo
-dukes public repo with the best stuff
+dukes public repo with the best stuff for testing secret scanning

 testing one click remediation, this github pat should be automatically revoked because this is a public repo